HyperBlocker: Accelerating Rule-based Blocking in Entity Resolution using GPUs

 due to the difficulty of

 rely on accurate statistics and cost models, but with UDFs, estimating selectivity is challenging due to their dependence on specific functions, thresholds, and data distributions.

 \eg }

-However, EPG differs from existing query optimizations: (1) EPG optimizes the execution, no matter what comparisons (\eg equality or similarity) are adopted, while many DBMS optimizers struggle when similarity comparisons are encoded as UDFs, \eg SQL Server~\cite{sql_server} restricts UDFs to a single thread, and PostgreSQL~\cite{postgresql} treats UDFs as black boxes.
-This said, EPG solves a more specialized problem, beyond general query optimization, for supporting arbitrary comparisons.
-(2) It is hard for most optimizers to accurately estimate the runtime performance of UDFs~\cite{rheinlander2017optimization}, which may depend on specific measures, thresholds, and data (\ie data-awareness), while we consider both the time and the selectivity of predicates, using a learned and LSH-based model for accurate estimation.
-(3) EPG employs tree structures and bitmaps, to effectively handle the disjunction logic behind blocking and to reuse computation, while traditional DBMS may be forced to perform full scan when evaluating {\tt OR} operations.
-(4) EPG also produces a data partitioning scheme based on the execution tree as a by-product, to coordinate across multiple GPUs.
-More in-depth analysis about EPG with the plans generated with DMBS and UDFs optimizations can be found in~\cite{full}. \looseness=-1
+EPG differs from existing query optimizations: (1) EPG optimizes the execution, no matter what comparisons (\eg equality or similarity) are adopted, while many DBMS optimizers struggle when similarity comparisons are encoded as UDFs, \eg SQL Server~\cite{sql_server} restricts UDFs to a single thread, and PostgreSQL~\cite{postgresql} treats UDFs as black boxes.
+This said, EPG solves a more specialized problem, beyond general query optimization, for arbitrary comparisons.
+(2) It is hard for most optimizers to accurately estimate the runtime performance of UDFs~\cite{rheinlander2017optimization}, \CR{which may depend on specific measures/data, while we consider the time/selectivity of predicates, using learned and LSH-based models for accurate estimation.} (3) EPG employs tree structures and bitmaps, to effectively handle the disjunction logic behind blocking and to reuse computation, while traditional DBMS may be forced to perform full scan when evaluating {\tt OR} operations.
+(4) EPG produces a data partitioning scheme based on the execution tree as a by-product, to coordinate across multiple GPUs. \eat{More in-depth analysis about EPG with the plans generated with DMBS and UDFs optimizations can be found in~\cite{full}.} \looseness=-1

 }

 \eat{

 We recognize that the efficiency of an execution plan depends not only on elapsed time but also on the effectiveness of evaluating single predicate (including UDFs).
 To address this, we devise a learned model-based and LSH-based cost model to order predicates.
 In contrast, optimizers that merely revise the logic of UDFs cannot leverage these.
 For instance with identical UDF~(\eg $\approx_\kw{JD}$) but different columns~(\eg year, title, authors on \kw{DBLP}-\kw{ACM} respectively), the optimizations in Tuplex are not triggered.